nolarifi/TP_Snakemake/atacseq/README.md

       -Conda parameter indicating the path to the config file describing the conda environment env.yaml
    3. the script is launched: snakemake --cores all --use-conda --snakefile scripts/Snakefile

-Explanation of Snakefile :
-The all rule must contain the final output of the workflow in the input part.
-It will therefore evolve as the workflow is built.
-The expand() function is a helper function provided by Snakemake to collect the input files.=> Launch the workflow without specifying the output files since they are defined by the first rule of the Snakefile: